FrostyPi/CSCast-game/README.md

 First game I made that wasn't a flappy bird clone.

-Felt like a genius when I increased the spread between each raycast line, and drew a transparent polygon surface over it, and applied a mask to said surface in order to detect objects via collision.
+Felt like a turbo genius when I increased the spread between each raycast line, and drew a transparent polygon surface over it, and applied a mask to said surface in order to detect objects via collision.
 PRobably not that impressive :(

 Need to work on my art/sound skills with Aseprite/Audacity.
 Complete garbo